-Shares owned: 500 Voting rights: 1,000

-Carol Xueref is Chairperson of Floem SAS, a consultancy firm.
+Carol Xueref Director Nationality: British Shares owned: 500 Voting rights: 1,000 Committees: Biography and experience Committees: • Nomination Committee (Chairperson) • Ethics and Governance Committee • Compensation Committee • Innovation and Development Committee - Consumer HealthCare Date of birth: 9 December 1955 Date of 1 st appointment: 1 June 2012 Date of last renewal: 29 May 2020 Term of office: 2024 Shareholders' Meeting Carol Xueref is Chairperson of Floem SAS, a consultancy firm.
 She was Secretary General and a member of Essilor International's Executive Leadership Team until 30 June 2016.
 From 1982 to 1986, Carol Xueref was Deputy to the Attaché for Commercial Affairs at the British Embassy in Paris.
 From 1986 to 1990, she was Head of Division at the International Chamber of Commerce (Paris).
 In 1990, she became Director for Legal and Tax Affairs at the Banque Populaire de la Région Ouest de Paris.
 From 1993 to 1996, she was Head of a legal department within Crédit Lyonnais and subsequently Director for Legal Affairs of OIG (Crédit Lyonnais' defeasance entity).
 From 1996 to 2014, Carol Xueref was Director for Legal Affairs and Group Development and from 2014 to 2016 Secretary General; she was a member of Essilor International's Executive Leadership Team.
 She was a member of the Autorité de la Concurrence (French Competition Authority) from July 2006 to March 2019, and chaired its "Compliance" working group.
 She is a member of the Medef's Corporate Governance Committee.
 Carol Xueref is a founder member and a past-President of the Cercle Montesquieu (Association of French Legal Directors (1998-2002)) and chaired its "Ethics of in-house lawyers" working group.
-She is member of the "Association Française des Femmes Juristes" and Director of the Franco-British Lawyers Society.
+She is member of the Autoristes " and Director of the Franco-British Lawyers Society.
 Carol Xueref holds a Masters Degree in Law and a Post Graduate Degree in International Commercial Law (DESS) from the University of Paris II (Assas).
-Positions and fund etions currently held Within the Ipsen Group or its main shareholders: Outside the Ipsen Group or its main shareholders: Listed company: • Ipsen S.A.
-(France), Director Non listed company: None Listed company: • Eiffage (France), Director and Chairperson of the Compensation and Appointments Committee and member of the Strategic Committee Non listed company: • Floem SAS (France), Chairperson Positions previously held that expired during the last five years None
+Positions and functions currently held Within the Ipsen Group or its main shareholders: Outside the Ip shareholders: osen Group or its main Listed company: • Ipsen S.A.
+(France), Director Non listed company: None of the Comp ny: ce), Director and Chairperson ensation and Appointments and member of the Strategic Non listed con • Floem SAS (mpany: France), Chairperson Positions previously held that e expired during t he last five years None